A FULL ACCOUNTING

 There was a sound rising.
 A hissing, a spattering, water against stone.
 Kinsey stood bouncing at a corner where a door let in light and a cloud of mist.

 I rounded the corner and stepped onto the mezzanine platform.
-The rope bridge extended before me, the other end secured to stone posts at the end of a mud trail under a leafy corridor of trees and tall grasses.
+A rope bridge extended before me, the other end secured to stone posts at the end of a mud trail under a leafy corridor of trees and tall grasses.
 To the right of it was a shallow V of rock, like two stone hands extending from the mountain with water pouring through them.

 “Are you afraid of heights?”
 Sirhan asked from the far end of the rope bridge.